Member societies are local, regional or language based traumatic stress societies. A Member society should have:

 4. a formal agreement that the entire membership of the Member society will become members of ESTSS,

 5. their own secretariat through which ESTSS information is passed on to their members.
 See types of membership for more information and exceptions.

 The member societies are:

-On a tri-national level, the DeGPT deals with cross-border issues as they affect refugees and others, schools.
-On a tri-national level, the DeGPT deals with cross-border issues as they affect refugees and others, and this focus will compliment work that the ESTSS undertakes on a European level.
+On a tri-national level, the DeGPT deals with cross-border issues as they affect refugees and others, and this focus will complement work that the ESTSS undertakes on a European level.

 Close collaboration between the two organisations offers great opportunities for the exchange of information on clinical research and policy practices in the field of psychotraumatology, as well as for promoting networking between individuals working within the area.

 Die Deutschsprachige Gesellschaft für Psychotraumatologie e.V.
 (DeGPT) ist eine wissenschaftliche Fachgesellschaft.
 Sie

 - fördert das Wissen im Bereich der psychischen, biologischen und sozialen Grundlagen und Folgen von Streßsituationen auf traumatische Lebensereignisse

 - bildet ein Forum zum Austausch von Erfahrungen und Ergebnissen aus Forschung, Klinik und Praxis zur Psychotraumatologie